Jodburton/jodburton.github.io/Pineapple_Tracker.md

 # Backend Development
 ## Python & Dash
-The backbone of the Pineapple Express Portfolio Dashboard is Python and Dash.
+The backbone of the Portfolio Dashboard is Python and Dash.
 I had to dive deep into both the Python language and the Dash framework to make this project a reality.
 The process involved learning how to fetch real-time financial data, manipulate it for various types of analysis, and then serve it in a way that's both efficient and user-friendly.

 ## Data Analytics
 Given my background in data analytics and data science, implementing complex algorithms for portfolio optimization, risk assessment, and other financial metrics was both challenging and rewarding.
 This wasn't just a coding exercise; it required a deep understanding of financial markets and metrics.